ripple-alpha/ripple-alpha-lib/docs/index.md

 You can choose the size of the fee you want to pay or let a default be used.
 You can get an estimate of the fee required to be included in the next ledger closing with the [getFee](#getfee) method.

 For a multi-signed transaction, ripple-alpha-lib automatically multiplies the `fee` by (1 + Number of Signatures Provided).
 For example, if you set `instructions.fee = '0.000020'` and `instructions.signersCount = 2`, the prepared transaction's `Fee` will be 20 drops × (1 + 2 Signatures) = 60 drops.
-See [Transaction Cost](https://developers.ripple.com/transaction-cost.html).

 ## Transaction Instructions